 -Stay away from chemical cleaning solutions that say they kill 99.99% of bacteria.
 Why?
 Because they kill the good bacteria too – the good bacteria in us and around us that keep the bad bacteria at bay.
 Using things that kill ALL bacteria promotes bad bacteria mutating into superbugs.
 Cleaning with natural products and essential oils is incredibly efficient, good for the environment and as a bonus, smells delicious too.
 Which brings me to…

 -A jumbo bottle of eucalyptus and tea tree oil is a must in my house – great for diluting and using on wounds and bites , as well as against mould and pathogens.
 You can also make your own hand sanitiser by combining rubbing alcohol with antibacterial oils.
 One combo I love is 4 thieves oil.
-The fable goes that in the of the 15th century bubonic plague, 4 thieves were caught robbing sick and dying victims and their homes but not getting sick.
+The fable goes that during the 15th century bubonic plague, 4 thieves were caught robbing sick and dying victims in their homes but not getting sick themselves.
 In exchange for sparing their lives, the thieves gave up their secret – they combined clove bud, cinnamon bark, eucalyptus, lemon and rosemary oils together – the synergetic combination made all the oils into a uber strong shield.
 New research supports these pathogen killing superpowers .
 I buy therapeutic grade so I can add 1 drop to a glass of water and drink it, diffuse it into the air , inhale it over a steaming bowl, as well as dilute some in carrier oil and rub it into the soles of feet.
 Oregano oil is also a very strong oil I take a little of when I get sick.
 Please treat oils with the respect they deserve , they are very powerful and can be harmful to small children and pets.

 -What we eat directly impacts on our health.
 We would all really like to circumvent this and pretend like it’s not true, because boorrrring ammmiright?
 How good would it be if we had a pill allowing us to eat and drink anything we want?
 The truth is, no pill can replace a full spectrum rainbow diet of fresh produce – the foods we eat, literally make the cells of our body.
 We are constantly regenerating cells -new skin every two to four weeks, liver every 150 – 500 days, stomach and intestines every 2-5 days, lungs every 6 weeks, bones every 10 years – an ongoing process of dying , sloughing, creating and building.
 When cells split in 2 , they need all the right nutrients to do the process correctly – if they do not have the right stuff, they make suboptimal or abnormal cells.
 The old saying : “ We are what we eat “ is so true.